 - The retail industry loses $50 billion per year through inefficiencies in return logistics.

-Fulfillment by Amazon (FBA) is the most popular fulfillment option for Amazon Sellers and Vendors; it provides a level of convenience for merchants in addition to being trusted by customers as a fast and effective shipping method.
+Fulfilment by Amazon (FBA) is the most popular fulfilment option for Amazon Sellers and Vendors; it provides a level of convenience for merchants in addition to being trusted by customers as a fast and effective shipping method.

 If not handled properly, Amazon FBA returns can eat away at your profits (and time) in the long run.
 Too many returns or defective items can also negatively impact your Seller Rating.

 Here’s a quick look at common issues associated with FBA returns, how to address them, and why a third-party logistics (3PL) provider might be a better alternative for your business.

 When a customer requests a refund of an FBA-fulfiled item, Amazon notifies the seller via email, and funds from that sale are put on hold pending the customer’s return of the item to the fulfilment centre.

 Amazon inspects each item that a customer sends back to a fulfilment centre to determine whether the product is:

 - “Sellable” and returned to your active inventory, or

 - “Unsellable” due to damage or defect and removed from your inventory